jeremytuesley/leetcode/README.md

 ## Hi!
 Welcome! :bowtie:

-:raised_hand: These are my leetcode attempts, at time of writing, they're all done in JavaScript. <br /> I've put README's in each folder of each attempt, explaining my thoughts, the problem details itself and also my code.
+:raised_hand: These are my leetcode attempts, at time of writing, they're all done in JavaScript. <br /> I've put README's in each folder of each attempt, and also the problem details itself and also my code.

 ## Why?